Pediatric Research Fund Grant Application Process

 Grant awards will be for a period of one year with the option to carry over funds for a second unfunded year, if requested.
 Unspent funds will revert back to the Pediatric Research Fund after completion of the research period.

-Applications must adhere to the appropriate formats as indicated on the Pediatric Grant Application templates, which will be posted online.
+Applications must adhere to the appropriate formats as indicated on the Pediatric Grant Application templates, which may be downloaded from the links on the right.
 Please note that the format differs for the Pediatric Research Grant and the Pediatric Mini-Grant.

 A detailed and reasonable budget must be submitted and justified.
 Salary for faculty, clinical staff or pediatric fellows/residents will not be permitted.
 Various costs to support the research project are allowed, including research supplies, contract services, clinical tests, laboratory technicians who do testing, statistical analysis, research software, small equipment, publication costs and travel to national meetings to present research results (travel not allowed for Mini-grants).
 Stipends for summer students are permitted.
 Please justify costs whenever possible, since smaller, more efficient grant budgets will permit more research projects to be funded.
 Inadequate justification of budget items may lead to cuts in total funding awarded.
 Matching funds for the research, if necessary and available, should be stipulated and supported by a letter from the applicant’s Division or Department chair.

 If you plan on using gift cards as a part of your research grant, please refer to Gift Card Procedures and review the new procedures for the use of gift cards, as there have been some major changes.
-Then, you can access the Gift Card-Purchase Authorization Form, fill out all information except for #12, and send it to Patty Davis, Department of Pediatrics, Zip 2165, or email@example.com and she will process it from there.
+Then, you can access the Gift Card Request Form, fill out all information except for #12, and send it to Patty Davis in the department of Pediatrics (Campus Zip 2165) and she will process it from there.

 Prior to submitting a grant application, applicants are encouraged to contact the UNMC Center for Collaboration on Research Design and Analysis (CCORDA) for assistance with the design of research studies and statistical analysis.
 The statistical consultation costs are often defrayed by the College of Medicine.